raoul2000/eguiders/assets/README.md

 ~~~
 attachTo: (optional) selector of the html element you want to attach the guider to
+autoFocus: (optional) if you want the browser to scroll to the position of the guider, set this to true
 buttons: array of button objects
   {
     name: "Close",
     classString: "primary-button",
     onclick: callback function for when the button is clicked
-      (if name is "close" or "next", onclick defaults to guiders.hideAll and guiders.next respectively)
+      (if name is "close", "next", or "prev", onclick defaults to guiders.hideAll, guiders.next, or guiders.prev respectively)
    }
 buttonCustomHTML: (optional) custom HTML that gets appended to the buttons div
+classString: (optional) custom class name that the guider should additionally have
+closeOnEscape: (optional) if true, the escape key will close the currently open guider
 description: text description that shows up inside the guider
 highlight: (optional) selector of the html element you want to highlight (will cause element to be above the overlay)
+isHashable: (defaults to true) the guider will be shown auto-shown when a page is loaded with a url hash parameter #guider=guider_name
 offset: fine tune the position of the guider, e.g. { left:0, top: -10 }
+onClose: (optional) additional function to call if a guider is closed by the x button, close button, or escape key
+onHide: (optional) additional function to call when the guider is hidden
+onShow: (optional) additional function to call before the guider is shown
 overlay: (optional) if true, an overlay will pop up between the guider and the rest of the page
-position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element
+position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element.
+Can also use a description keyword (such as "topLeft" for 11 or "bottom" for 6)
 title: title of the guider
 width: (optional) custom width of the guider (it defaults to 400px)
 xButton: (optional) if true, a X will appear in the top right corner of the guider, as another way to close the guider
-classString: (optional) allows for styling different guiders differently based upon their classes
 ~~~